JUDICIAL EMERGENCY DECLARATION

 1. All filings pursuant to Title 53 (Estates) shall be accomplished by United States Mail, statutory delivery, or courier to the greatest extent possible.

 2. All filings pursuant to Title 29 (Guardianships, Conservatorships, and actions to compromise a claim) shall be accomplished in the same manner as above, except that (a) emergency guardianship or conservatorship petitions or (b) medical consent guardianship petitions may be filed by appointment scheduled by telephone in advance.

 3. All filings pursuant to Titles 31 and 37 (applications for an Order to Apprehend) shall be by appointment made by telephone.
-The appointment for this purpose will likely be within an hour of the initial telephone call.

 6. All filings or requests not described above shall be accomplished by mail, or by hand delivery to the building entrance security station in a sealed envelope.

 7. Hearing and trial schedules are being adjusted on a case-by-case basis.
 Almost all hearings are being scheduled as specially set proceedings.
 Virtual hearings are being conducted to the greatest extent possible.

 8. Fiduciary oath appointments can made in advance by telephone.